SGM Herbert A. Friedman (Ret.)

 Escape from your lines during the night, hide yourself, and at first light of day come into the U.N. lines.
 When you come over, raise your hands above your head with fingers stretched, and dont carry any weapons.

 Once you come over, regardless of your rank or political belief, you will be welcomes and well treated.

 There are many United Nations leaflets that promise good treatment but in this leaflet a Chinese soldier with an arm wound is actually seen receiving medical care.
 This same theme would be used over and over a decade later in the Vietnam War.
 The leaflet was requested by the U.S. Army 3rd Division.
 They supplied the photograph of the wounded Chinese soldier.
 The leaflet was printed on 8 June 1953.
+200,000 copies of this leaflet were printed.
 The text is in part: